Visit the institution website for COVID‑19 updates

 Months of entry

-This programme will build on your existing skills and knowledge in electronics.
-During your studies you will gain the in-depth knowledge and skills you need for analysing, modelling and optimising the performance of advanced microelectronic and communication systems.
-You will study a broad range of topics including advanced embedded system technologies, digital design automation and silicon electronic design, as well as optical fibre communication systems, radio frequency design and communication systems design.
+You will gain expertise and experience in the areas of analogue and digital systems and circuit design using state-of-the-art software and processors.
+You will gain the in-depth knowledge and skills you need for analysing, modelling and optimising the performance of advanced microelectronic and communication systems.
+The course covers a broad range of topics including advanced embedded system technologies, digital design automation and silicon electronic design, as well as optical fibre communication systems and wireless communications.

 Course contact details